math-hrque/indexer/README.md

    - **history_of_computing.txt** (512MB)
    - **cloud_computing_and_big_data.txt** (1GB)

-   Download the files you need, and place them in the `documents` folder inside your project directory.
+   Download the files you need, and place them in the `docs` folder inside your project directory.

 3. Compile the project: